defold/defold/editor/src/clj/dynamo/defnode.md

   ...)` clause, and if so, we do a `get-property`.
 * Make a note in the evaluation context about what node and output is being produced.
-If this node + output is already "in production" it means we have an evaluation cycle, and we assert. ***This is an excellent place to instead return an error value with a trace of how we got here.
-Would help solve part of the common cycles error.***.
+If this node + output is already "in production" it means we have an evaluation cycle, and we assert. *** This is an excellent place to instead return an error value with a trace of how we got here.
+Would help solve part of the frequent cycles error. ***.
 * Check if the asked value is in any of the caches.
-Any?
 There are in fact three caches in effect: The system cache from when the evaluation context was created, a local cache of cached outputs being produced during this `node-value` call (to be added to the system cache), and finally a local temp cache with the result of all outputs (regardless if `:cached`) produced during this `node-value`.
 The local temp cache is there to prevent recalculating the same value several times.
 * Compute the values of the arguments of the production function.
 This can lead to further `produce-value` the argument is another output on the same node, or input from another node.
 Also there are special